Child in Need Plans and Reviews

 - Include a contingency plan to be followed if circumstances change significantly and require prompt action;

 - Include timescales that are not too short or unachievable;

-- Not be dependent upon resources which are known to be scarce or unavailable;
+- Not be dependent on resources which are known to be scarce or unavailable;

-- Identify the Lead Professional and his or her responsibilities as well as clarify the roles and responsibilities of other professionals and family members, including the nature and frequency of contact by professionals with children and family members;
+- Clearly identify the roles and responsibilities of other professionals and family members, including the nature and frequency of contact by professionals with children and family members;

-- Identify points at which progress will be reviewed and the evidence upon which this be measured;
+- Lay down points at which progress will be reviewed and the means by which it will be judged.

 Where it becomes necessary to make minor adjustments to the plan and services provided, any changes to the plan must be made in consultation with the parents and the child (where appropriate) and key professionals from other agencies.

 3. Reviews of Child in Need Plans